Deutsche Tourenwagen Masters: Driver safety

-Further future of DTM (GT3 Pro – 2021 and beyond)
+Future

-As the Super GT GT500-style "Class 1" format (Often referred to in DTM as "Prototype Silhouette" cars) was retired after 2020 season due to increasing costs, the series adopted the GT3 Pro format from the 2021 season onward.
-The engine format of new GT3 Pro will no longer mandated instead of free (displacement, shape, number of cylinders and injectors).
-As a result of the GT3 Pro transition, the series will no longer utilize full-factory manufacturer entrants in order to save budgets.
+As the Super GT GT500-style "Class 1" format (Often referred to in DTM as "Prototype Silhouette" cars) was retired after 2020 season due to increasing costs, the series adopted the GT3 format from the 2021 season onward.
+The engine format of new GT3 will no longer mandated instead of free (displacement, shape, number of cylinders and injectors).
+As a result of the GT3 transition, the series will no longer utilize full-factory manufacturer entrants in order to save budgets.
 This transition has allowed for a more consistent grid of competitors whereas previously teams would frequently enter and exit the series due to the excessive costs, DTM has since 2021 seen consistent entries from BMW, Mercedes, Porsche, Audi and Ferrari.

-Upon the DTM's transition to GT3 Specification cars in 2021, Mercedes AMG immediately re-entered the DTM with the AMG GT3 and later AMG GT3 EVO fielded by various customer teams such as Mercedes-AMG Team Winward Racing and Mercedes-AMG Team Landgraf.
+Upon the DTM's transition to GT3 Specification cars in 2021, Mercedes AMG immediately re-entered the DTM with the AMG GT3 EVO fielded by various customer teams such as Mercedes-AMG Team Winward Racing and Mercedes-AMG Team Landgraf.

-Mclaren entered the DTM in 2024 with the 720s GT3 EVO alongside Lamborghini who entered in the same year with the Hurican GT3 EVO2.
+Mclaren entered the DTM in 2024 with the 720s GT3 EVO alongside Lamborghini who entered in the same year with the Huracan GT3 EVO2.

-Aston Martin returned to the DTM in 2025 when customer team "ComToYou Racing" entered the DTM with the Aston Martin Vantage GT3 EVO.
-Ford re-entered DTM the same year when customer team HRT elected to switch from the Mercedes AMG GT3 EVO2 to the Ford Mustang GT3 for the 2025 season.
+Aston Martin returned to the DTM in 2025 when customer team Comtoyou Racing entered the DTM with the Aston Martin Vantage GT3 EVO.
+Ford re-entered DTM the same year when customer team HRT elected to switch from the Mercedes AMG GT3 EVO to the Ford Mustang GT3 for the 2025 season.

 Chassis & GT3 information

-The GT3 specification of racing is used globally and has replaced many older iterations such as GT2,GTE and Class 1.
-While this specification can be seen in other series across the globe such as GTWC GT3, IMSA GTD, WEC GT3 and NLS SP8 the DTM is widely considered to utilize the "fastest" configuration of GT3 class cars by allowing more power (less restriction) and less weight (Less ballast) than most other GT3 series.

-After the switch from "silhouette prototypes" {Class 1 Gen2} to GT3 regulation cars the DTM maintained the rear-wheel drive layout with the only major change being the permitted use of front, middle or rear (In the case of the Porsche 911 GT3R) mounted engine configurations whereas previously in the prototype era only front engine cars were allowed.
+The GT3 specification of racing is used globally and has replaced many older iterations such as GT2, GTE and Class 1.
+While this specification can be seen in other series across the globe such as GTWC GT3, IMSA GTD, WEC LMGT3 and NLS SP8 the DTM is widely considered to utilize the "fastest" configuration of GT3 class cars by allowing more power (less restriction) and less weight (Less ballast) than most other GT3 series.
+After the switch from "silhouette prototypes" to GT3 regulation cars, DTM maintained the rear-wheel drive layout with the only major change being the permitted use of front, middle or rear-mounted engine configurations whereas previously in the prototype era only front engine cars were allowed.